banner

 // Indicate that booting is in progress to background fw loaders, etc.

-// Create /dev/.booting file to mark that booting is in progress
+// Create /dev/.booting file, marking that booting is in progress

 close(open("/dev/.booting", O_WRONLY | O_CREAT | O_CLOEXEC, 0000));